CityLine: History

 CityLine debuted in February 1984, originally hosted by Dini Petty.
+It replaced City Life hosted by Deborah Burgess in 1983, which itself was a revamped version of CITY's the long running lifestyle show, You're Beautiful with Micki Moore.

-The show was hosted by Marilyn Denis between September 1989 and May 23, 2008.
+After Petty left for CTV, CityLine was hosted by Marilyn Denis from September 1989 to May 23, 2008.
 Subsequent to Denis's departure to host The Marilyn Denis Show for CTV, a series of guest hosts were used, including Jessica Holmes, Jennifer Valentyne, Jody Vance, Liz West, Dina Pugliese, Christine Cardoso, Tracy Moore, Catherine Marion and Nalini Sharma.
 Moore was named the new permanent host in 2008.

 Prior to fall 2008, Cityline was aired live.
 However, from 2008 to 2024 Cityline was taped in advance and then aired two weeks from the date it was recorded.

 In 2024, Rogers announced the cancellation of CityLine; the show's final episode aired on May 3.
 It was announced that the show would be replaced by a new lifestyle-oriented hour of Breakfast Television hosted by Moore.
 It was later announced that former ET Canada host Cheryl Hickey would co-host the new hour—BT with Tracy and Cheryl.
 The program was originally slated to premiere in September 2024, but was delayed; the network subsequently announced in January 2025 that the new program would not proceed.